Great! You should contact us at email@example.com.

-Rackspace Private Cloud Software includes a CIRROS image and a Ubuntu 12.04 (Precise) image.
-For more information about downloading and creating additional images, refer to the following OpenStack documentation.
+Rackspace Private Cloud includes a CIRROS image and a Ubuntu 12.04 (Precise) image.
+For more information about downloading and creating additional images, refer to the OpenStack Virtual Machine Image Guide.

 Congratulations!
 You can create a project, generate keypairs, add users, edit security settings, and, of course, launch instances.
 Refer to the Getting Started Guide for more information.
 Once you have the basic setup tasks complete, your cloud will be ready to use.

 If you need more than 20 nodes, contact us at firstname.lastname@example.org; we'd be glad to help you scale your cloud.

 Rackspace recommends a minimum of three nodes: one Chef server, one Controller, and one Compute.
 A fourth node may be required for Quantum.
 This installation method has been tested for up to up to 20 nodes.